SSoelvsten/adiar/docs/zdd.md

 {: .no_toc }

 Converts a [BDD](bdd.md) into a ZDD interpreted within the variable domain *dom*.
 The domain should be a superset of the variables in the given BDD.
+By default, `dom` is the globally set domain.

 ## DOT Output